 A food trends pundit, she has anticipated – and advocated for – culinary change and is responsible for the creation of some of the country’s most enduring trends.
 Ms. Gold was the entertaining columnist for Bon Appetit magazine, and responsible for saving Gourmet magazine’s library by purchasing it and donating it to New York University.
 After Hurricane Sandy, Ms. Gold established a pop-up kitchen in Brooklyn to prepare and deliver 185,000 meals to those in need.
 She is a frequent guest on National Public Radio, and known as a mentor to many young women and men in the food industry.

 An impassioned hospice worker and end-of-life doula, Ms. Gold is a Trustee of the New York Zen Center for Contemplative Care.
-She is a recent graduate of the New School with an MFA in poetry, exploring the idea of spiritual nourishment.
-At the New School this Fall (2016), Rozanne will be teaching "The Language of Food," discussing menus as a literary form.
+She is a graduate of the New School with an MFA in poetry, where she teaches "The Language of Food," exploring the intersection of cuisine and commerce, poetry and prose.
+This course, the first of its kind, establishes menu language as a literary form.
 READ MORE